theRealAph/ScopeLocals/README.md

 is the way to go looks to be promoting an anti-pattern.
 As a result, it also fails to explain the value and utility of the likely use pattern.

+I recommend replacing this with a discussion (based on the runnign example) that shows how scoped values enable secure transfer of capabilities.
 ```

 A scoped value provides a simple and robust implementation of a [capability].
 The owner of a `ScopedValue` typically guards it in in a field with appropriately restricted access, such as a `private` `static` `final`.
 A `ScopedValue` object is typically not widely shared.